Contact Us

 To be able to play out a video on LED Pixel or for example on LED Tubes or LED stripes, Pixera offers the possibility to play out a screen via Artnet.

-This converts the colour information of the individual pixels into colour values and assigns them to an Artnet universe.
+This converts the color information of the individual pixels into color values and assigns them to an Artnet universe.

 This is usually called Artnet Mapping or Artnet Pixel Mapping.